Remod-org/NextGenPVE/README.md

     In short, any rulesets you copy or create should be isolated by time and/or area using schedules or zones.
 If your intention is to simply modify what types of damage is to be allowed globally, delete the extra rulesets and edit the default ruleset instead.

 ### TODO
-1. Improve the schedule editor.
-2. Performance tweaks as needed.
+1. Performance tweaks as needed.